 National Endowment for the Humanities Fellowship, American Antiquarian Society, 2012-13

-Massachusetts Historical Society, Andrew Mellon Foundation Fellowship, 2012-13
+Andrew Mellon Foundation Fellowship, Massachusetts Historical Society, 2012-13

-One of the Top-25 Significant Queer Women of 2013 by Velvetpark Media, New York City
+Top-25 Significant Queer Women of 2013 by Velvetpark Media, New York City

-Dr. Martin Luther King Jr. Service Award, Connecticut College, 2011
+Dr. Martin Luther King Jr. Service Award, Connecticut College, January 2011